 One of the early pioneers in ‘Thread Lift’ Facelifts was Dr Des Fernandes, Plastic Surgeon in Cape Town, South Africa.
 In 2005, Dr Mayson travelled to Cape Town where he learned first-hand Dr Fernandes’ surgical techniques.

-Soon thereafter, Contour Threads – a new barbed thread system developed in the USA – were released in Australia.
-Results from Contour Threads were very impressive but sadly, several years later, the company was sold and the production of these Threads was discontinued.
+Soon thereafter, Contour Threads – a new barbed non-absorbable thread system developed in the USA – were released in Australia.
+Results from those Contour Threads were very impressive but sadly, several years later, the company was sold and the production of these Threads was discontinued.

 Since then, various brands and designs of Threads have been introduced and promoted in Australia but Dr Mayson did not consider them effective enough to resume offering ‘Thread Lifts’ to his patients.

-We prefer to be more accurate with our ‘Thread’ placements by avoiding extensive infiltration of Local Anaesthetic and instead prefer to have our Specialist Anaesthetist administer medications that allow you to remain awake but relaxed and pain-free.
+We prefer to be more accurate with our ‘Thread’ placements by avoiding extensive infiltration of Local Anaesthetic and instead have our Specialist Anaesthetist administer medications that allow you to remain awake but relaxed and pain-free.

 |‘THREAD LIFT’ FACELIFT||TRADITIONAL SURGICAL FACELIFT|